 establishing your identity;

 providing related administrative services;

-providing you with information about other products and services that may be of interest to you; and
+communicating with you to provide you with information about other products and services that may be of interest to you;

 How and What Personal Information We Collect